rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

 For example, graphs could enhance the following reports:

-- A customer’s sales history based on OM data
+- A customer’s sales history based on organizational management (OM) data
 - The number of instances of failed, completed, or completed-with-warning requests on a daily basis

 ### Types of charts

 You can use the following types of charts:

-- **Bar Chart (Horizontal or Vertical)**: Used to show data in form of bars with an X and Y axis.
+- **Bar chart (horizontal or vertical)**: Used to show data in the form of bars with an X-axis and Y-axis.
-- **Line Chart**: Mainly used for chronological data.
+- **Line chart**: Mainly used for chronological data.
-- **Pie Chart**: Represents data in the form of a circular graph and used for proportional data.
+- **Pie chart**: Represents data in the form of a circular graph and used for proportional data.

 ### Create bar charts